No-Name-Yet-Exist/Conceptual-Topology/README.md

 # What is Conceptual Topology
-The conceptual topology analizes how words, concepts and meanings etc are consisted and change using category theory and vector such as word2vec
+The conceptual topology analizes how words, concepts and meanings etc are consisted and change using category theory and vector such as word2vec.
+Currently Translation is ongoing.

-This github is storage of the following account. https://note.com/xoreaxeax
+This github is originally meant to be a storage of the following account. https://note.com/xoreaxeax